Create an image of a General Purpose v1 Cloud Server

 Locate the server you want to create an image of.

-Click the Actions cog to the left of the server name and select Create Image.
+Click the Actions gear icon to the left of the server name and select Create Image.
 A pop-up appears so you can name the image.

 (Optional) Enter a new image name in the pop-up for the image.
 If you don’t enter a name, the server name is used as the image name.